A-Why-not-fork-repositories-Good-Luck/clateral-clateral.github.io/README.md

 This repository demonstrates how to build a complete website using GitHub Pages

-Follow this link to learn more: https://docs.github.com/en/pages
+To learn more, follow this link in a new tab: https://docs.github.com/en/pages